medourahou/AccessibilityOfDynamicTransport/README.md

 The .osm.pbf (Protocolbuffer Binary Format) is recommended as it is compact and efficient.

-Make sure that you have the

-### Optional
-To compute the "Accessibility" Score the distribution of public services in the city is needed.
+To compute the "Accessibility Score" the distribution of public services in the city is needed.
 These public services include bus stops, colleges, kindergartens, libraries, schools, research institutes, car-sharing points, clinics, doctors, dentists, pharmacies, veterinary services, social facilities, cinemas, community centres, social centres, theatres, market places, stop positions, platforms, stations, stop areas, and stop area groups.
-This data can be scraped from OpenStreetMap using the Python package OSMnx.
+This data can be scraped from OpenStreetMap using the Python package OSMnx by running the notebook "scrapeOpportunitiesOSM.ipynp".

 ## Execution
+1. Start Docker Desktop (once it's running, you should see a green light or a related message).

+2. Run the following command from the "command prompt" (make sure you are inside the "osm" folder): For Linux users: docker run -t -i -p 5000:5000 -v "${PWD}:/data" osrm/osrm-backend osrm-routed --algorithm mld /data/Budapest.osrm For Windows users: docker run -t -i -p 5000:5000 -v "%cd%:/data" osrm/osrm-backend osrm-routed --algorithm mld /data/Budapest.osrm

-1. Install the packages below with the specific versions:
+3. Open the notebook "Accessibility_Analysis.ipynb" in you coding environment (e.g. VS code, Jupyter Notebook, ...).
+Install the packages below with the specific versions:

 		geojson == 3.1.0
 		pymongo == 4.7.2